osohq/oso/new-docs/content/python/getting-started/data-filtering/django.md

 under the hood to return Django QuerySets with authorization filters applied.

-The policies you write will largely look the same with or without the list filtering feature, and the oso engine will follow similar evaluation paths.
+The policies you write will largely look the same with or without the list filtering feature, and the Oso engine will follow similar evaluation paths.

-In the list filtering case, oso consults the policy to build up a list of conditions that must be met in order for a model to be authorized.
+In the list filtering case, Oso consults the policy to build up a list of conditions that must be met in order for a model to be authorized.
 These conditions are translated into Django ORM filters and applied to the query before retrieving objects from the database.